 Chemical control Consult your local university Extension office for information on materials registered under Section 18.
 In western Oregon and Washington, apply protectant fungicides every 7 days starting at 6 inches of shoot growth.
 In the Columbia Basin, apply protectant fungicides beginning just before between-row closure.
 It is extremely important to begin fungicide applications prior to infection.

-Using Ridomil products will not provide control due to resistance in strains currently found.
+Using Ridomil products will not provide control due to resistance in pathogen strains currently found.